PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 diagnostics, or option is needed.
 The focused plus architecture suite passed 252 tests and all 11 TensorFlow-import-blocked tests passed.
 No pull request was created, reopened, or updated.

+That sequence is now implemented in `passes/terminal_affine_concat_split_recovery_orchestration.py` with a frozen ModelIR/layout context, eleven stable IDs, and direct imports of every owner.
+The historical helper and both top-level boundaries remain unchanged as a four-line delegate.
+Multiplicity-aware contracts preserve owners shared with the terminal slice/concat phase.
+The 806-test related family, 32 core smoke tests, and all 11 TensorFlow-import-blocked tests pass.
+No public API, artifact, dependency, runtime order, or TensorFlow boundary changed, and no pull request was created, reopened, or updated.